 Unless stated otherwise, the absolute performance indicators for fuel consumption, district heating and district cooling, building certification, site health and safety and community betterment relate to 100 % of the apartments that fall within the system boundaries defined above.

-The waste data collected relate to 29 % of the property portfolio under our management.
+The waste data collected relate to 25 % of the property portfolio under our management.
 For these apartments, we use our own service provider that is entrusted with waste management and collects data on the waste volumes generated.
-These data are then converted into tonnes using a conversion factor > see page 38.
+These data are then converted into tonnes using a conversion factor.

 Estimates of utility services billed to the lessor

-The data on electricity and water for 2020 are entirely estimated as the actual consumption data were not yet available by the editorial deadline.
-These estimates were made by calculating the absolute data and consumption indicators on the basis of the consumption data for 2019 and extrapolating this in line with the changes in the number of apartments and floor area within the system boundaries.
+The data on electricity and water for 2021 are entirely estimated as the actual consumption data were not yet available by the editorial deadline.
+These estimates were made by calculating the absolute data and consumption indicators on the basis of the consumption data for 2020 and extrapolating this to reflect disposals and additions in 2021.

 Boundaries – Reporting on consumption billed to the lessor and the tenant

-The data for electricity and water relate only to the consumption (based on metre readings and bills) that we purchase as the lessor for communal areas/central services or private apartments (and which is subsequently billed to the tenants).
-Data that are billed to tenants directly (i. e. bills that tenants receive directly from their provider) have not been taken into account.
+The data for electricity and water relate only to the consumption (based on metre readings and bills) that LEG purchases as the lessor for communal areas/central services or private apartments (and which is subsequently billed to the tenants).
+Data that are billed to tenants directly (i.e. bills that tenants receive directly from their provider) have not been taken into account.

 Analysis – standardisation

-Performance indicators for health and safety are calculated using the following formular:
+Performance indicators for health and safety are calculated using the following formulae:

 - Injury rate = number of reported injuries/total number of work days